How to Start a Garden

 One of the great things about gardening is that it’s adaptable.
 We live in Florida, and we don’t really have soil in our backyard.
 We have sand.
 There’s not much that likes to grow in sand.

 That’s why we have a container garden.
-Everything we need we can grow in pots around our yard.
+Everything we need we can grow in pots and garden beds around our yard.
 Container gardens are also great for people who have small spaces.

 If you live in an area that has rich and fertile soil, you might be able to plant directly in the ground.
 Raised garden beds are another great option to consider.